Duration

 - Footwear: Comfortable shoes for short walks.

-- Documents: Carry your ID and permits if you have them.
+- Documents: Carry your ID and any permits you have.

 - Cash: For tea stops or souvenirs en route.